artaslove/wifli_transfer/README.md

 # wifli_transfer
 A utility for uploading binary files to the Wifli helicopter by Interactive Toy Concepts.
 My original goal was to facilitate dumping the firmware from the device.

-This script makes it possible to upload a binary file via telnet to the Wifli Helicopter.
+This script makes it possible to transfer a binary file via telnet to the Wifli Helicopter.

 This script requires *nc*, *hexdump* and *expect*.